jakubjanak2004/messenger-repo/README.md

 - Username
 - Profile Pic: must be a jpg, jpeg or png and cannot be bigger than 200KB
 - Sign Out: if you dont wannat to have your account opened anymore

+This page was a user documentation describing what and how things works from the user side.
+If you are interested in the programmer/code side of my application you can check the programmer documentation.